 I’ve been soaping again!
 I know, no real shock.
-It was the first homemade thing I ever made, and the passion for my soap recipes hasn’t waned over the years.
+It was the first homemade thing I ever made, and the passion for making soap hasn’t waned over the years.
 Nevertheless, I realized that I haven’t actually worked with embeds that often.
 So, I set out to get some more experience, starting with something quite simple and easy to sink my teeth into.

 I came across these cute column silicon soap molds on amazon the other day and couldn’t wait to try them out.
 As this is going to be a real girly soap I wanted a bright pink heart to stand out boldly amongst the beige color of a natural soap.
 So, I’ve chosen to use an MP soap base for the heart embed as this holds the color much better than cold processed.